Sri Lanka: Weather Overview

 Sri Lanka is an island nation in the Indian Ocean about 30kms off the coast of India and home to around 20 million people.
-The pear-shaped island is about 65,000km² in size and is mountainous in the southern central region, with the highest peaks climbing to 2500m above sea level.
-The climate is influenced by the warm surrounding Indian Ocean as well as the proximity the vast Indian subcontinent and all the weather systems it causes.
+The pear-shaped island is about 65,000km² in size and is mountainous in the south central region, with the highest peaks climbing to 2500m above sea level.
+The climate is influenced by the warm surrounding Indian Ocean as well as the proximity of the vast Indian subcontinent and all the weather systems it causes.

 Yearly average temperatures across Sri Lanka range from around 15ºC in the mountains to about 30 ºC on the northeast coast.
-In the coastal areas the temperatures vary very little across the year - average temperatures in Colombo are between 27 ºC and 29 ºC all year with highs peaking at 30 ºC and lows dropping to 22 ºC.
+In the coastal areas, the temperatures vary very little across the year - average temperatures in Colombo are between 27 ºC and 29 ºC all year with highs peaking at 30 ºC and lows dropping to 22 ºC.
 Inland the temperatures vary more – Kandy's temperatures are between 17 ºC and 31ºC.
 As you gain altitude the temperatures are generally cool down – Nuwara Eliya temperatures differ between 14 ºC and 21 ºC.
-In the mountains the start of the year has the warmest temperatures.
-The hottest place on the island is the north and north-east – Trincomalee, on the northeast coast has temperatures that fluctuate between 33 ºC and 24 ºC.
+In the mountains, the start of the year has the warmest temperatures.
+The hottest place on the island in the north and north-east – Trincomalee, on the northeast coast has temperatures that fluctuate between 33 ºC and 24 ºC.
 This area has seen the warmest temperatures recorded on the island at almost 40 ºC.

 Rainfall is high across the island but varies significantly: Annual rainfall varies from around its lowest of 1250mm in the northwest and southeast to over 5000mm in the southwest highlands.
 The southwest of the island is generally the wettest year round.
 Rainfall can occur year round, though there are two monsoon periods in which heavy rains hit the island – the first between May and August and the second between October and January.

 The monsoons are a major part of Sri Lanka's climate and have a huge impact on the important farming and agriculture of the country.
 The heaviness of the monsoons can contrast a lot year to year.
-If the monsoons fail, it can bring drought to the island, as happened in 2004; if they are particularly heavy then severe flooding is a harsh danger.
+If the monsoons fail, it can bring drought to the island, as happened in 2004; if they are particularly heavy then severe flooding is harsh danger.
 Cyclones are another weather-related disaster that can befall Sri Lanka.
 Forming in the Bay of Bengal, these intense tropical storms can bring ferocious winds and lashing rain to the island threatening lives and livelihoods.
 December and January are the most likely months for cyclone activity.
-Thankfully though for Sri Lanka it is situated far enough south so that it misses the majority of cyclones but occasionally the island can be hit.
+Thankfully though for Sri Lanka, it is situated far enough south so that it misses the majority of cyclones but occasionally the island can be hit.

 The monsoons are caused by the temperature difference between the land and the ocean and in turn seasonal reversals of wind direction.
 There are two monsoon seasons in Sri Lanka – one bringing rain from the northeast and the other from the southwest.
-Due to the island's mountains in the central southern region the two monsoons affect various parts of the island very differently.
+Due to the island's mountains in the central southern region, the two monsoons affect various parts of the island very differently.

 Untouched beaches of Sri Lanka.